Instrumentation Engineer: Job Description & Career Info

-Becoming a Instrumentation Engineer
+Become an Instrumentation Engineer

-Instrumentation Engineers must hold at least a bachelor's degree in Engineering, Engineering Technology, or a math-related field.
-Though the exact discipline varies upon the industry in which you plan to work, most Instrumentation Engineers hold a degree in Electrical, Mechanical or Computer Engineering.
+Instrumentation engineers must hold at least a bachelor's degree in engineering, engineering technology, or a math-related field.
+Though the exact discipline varies upon the industry in which you plan to work, most instrumentation engineers hold a degree in electrical, mechanical, or computer engineering.
 Graduate-level degrees are preferred by many employers and may even be required for some advanced positions.

 All engineers must have a strong aptitude for math and physics.
-Instrumentation Engineers must also possess strong communication skills, including the ability to translate project needs into the design and development of hardware suitable for the task.
-Excellent problem solving skills and an ability to think outside the box are essential, as many Instrumentation Engineers find themselves called upon to solve uniquely challenging problems.
+Instrumentation engineers must also possess strong communication skills, including the ability to translate project needs into the design and development of hardware suitable for the task.
+Excellent problem solving skills and an ability to think outside the box are essential, as many instrumentation engineers find themselves called upon to solve uniquely challenging problems.

-Career and Economic Outlook: Instrumentation Engineering
+Career and Economic Outlook

 - Recently Updated